mbalsdon/osu-about-me-graph/README.md

 - Supports savefiles, so that you don't have to re-pull from the API on every run.
 - Takes all previous usernames into account; i.e. if players reference 'ryuk' in their profile but he renames to 'connor mcdavid', mentions will still be tallied.
 - Automatically resolves rename conflicts; i.e. if players reference 'shigetora' in their profile but he renames to 'chocomint' and someone else takes the name 'shigetora', mentions will be correctly attributed to 'chocomint'.
 - Generates a configurable 'possible false-positives report' which demarcates usernames that may incorrectly be receiving mention tallies because of their common use in profile pages ('hello', 'wooting', 'hddt', etc.).
-These usernames can then subsequently be ignored by their addition to a CSV file.
+These usernames can then subsequently be ignored by their addition to a TXT file.
 - PNG format (using networkX) and interactive HTML/JS format (using cytoscape.js)

 ## Contributing